-For the safety of each participant, caregivers will receive a claim check at check in.
-On pick-up day, the claim check must be presented before we can release a participant.
-Without the claim check, an authorized pick-up person(s) will be asked to present a photo ID to the staff in charge to receive a replacement claim check before the participant will be released.
+For the safety of each participant, caregivers will receive a pick-up ticket at check in.
+On pick-up day, the pick-up ticket must be presented before we can release a participant.
+Without the pick-up ticket, an authorized pick-up person(s) will be asked to present a photo ID to the staff in charge to receive a replacement pick-up ticket before the participant will be released.
 Individuals authorized to pick-up a participant must be listed on the Camp Care Info Form or in the UltraCamp account.
-Participants will not be released to anyone who does not have a claim check or is not on the authorized pick-up list.
+Participants will not be released to anyone who does not have a pick-up ticket or is not on the authorized pick-up list